EvgeniyMukhamedjanov/liquid-ajax-cart/docs/index.md

 <div class="{{ row_classes }}">
 <div class="{{ left_column_classes }}" markdown="1">

-Add the [`data-ajax-cart-toggle-class-button`](data-ajax-cart-toggle-class-button) attribute with the CSS class as a parameter to a button that have to show/hide the cart — it will add/remove the CSS class on a user's click.
+Add the [`data-ajax-cart-toggle-class-button`](/reference/data-ajax-cart-toggle-class-button) attribute with the CSS class as a value to the button that have to show/hide the cart — the button will add/remove the CSS class on a user's click.

 </div>
 <div class="{{ right_column_classes }}" markdown="1">